Understanding the Components of an Optimal Learning Environment

 Providing a proper learning environment has proven to be fundamental in the overall learning process.
 Numerous studies show a strong correlation between the learning environment conditions and student performance.

 Understanding each of the factors contributing to the classroom environment is crucial to the success of any initiative.
 Each factor is, in itself, a broad set of issues.
 In total, they contain the formula for a healthy, productive environment.
-They can be defined by the following key categories:
+Optimal learning criteria can be defined by the following key categories:

 Indoor Air Quality